Chap Petersen: Political career

 In 2006, Petersen was a senior advisor to Democratic Senate candidate Jim Webb, who defeated incumbent Republican Senator George Allen.

-2007 State Senate election
+State Senate elections

+2007

 Petersen announced his candidacy for the 34th district seat in the State Senate, Wednesday, January 3, 2007.
 He defeated incumbent Republican Jeannemarie Devolites-Davis, wife of Congressman Thomas M. Davis, in the November 2007 election, taking 55% of the vote.
 The district had been the most Democratic state senate district held by a Republican.

 Campaign flyer flap

 During the week of October 22, 2007, the Devolites-Davis campaign sent out 60,000 campaign flyers accusing Petersen of not disclosing that his former law firm was working on issues that Petersen voted on while in the House of Delegates.
 The flyer included a copy of a section of Petersen's Statement of Economic Interest, which he filed while serving in the House.
 It includes Petersen's home address, telephone number, and the names of his wife and children, which were not redacted.

 Petersen held a press conference on October 26 in front of Devolites-Davis' headquarters in Fairfax.
 He said that "words cannot describe the anger I feel" about the flyer, and called it "shocking" that Devolites-Davis would use his personal information in such a manner.
 Petersen said that advertising his personal information was not in and of itself a problem, but using it in an attack ad went too far.
 Such tactics, Petersen said, endangered his family.
 Devolites-Davis said in her own press conference that Petersen himself published the names and pictures of his family, and showed a mailer from the Petersen campaign showing pictures of his children.
 The mailer identifies the children by name.
 She claimed the Petersen campaign uploaded a video to YouTube which brought up her daughter's armed robbery conviction of several years ago.
 According to WUSA, there is no evidence that anyone from the Petersen camp uploaded the video.